 - Social Determinants of Health and it’s Relationship to HIV/HCV

 Youth Empowering Youth Workshops

-BT4D and BYTE (Bringing Youth Towards Equality) – a youth for youth organization that focuses on empowering and promoting youth throughout the Yukon – is collaborating to deliver a comprehensive two-day workshop for youth, aged 14-18 years old, or 15-21 years old in rural and remote Yukon communities.
+BT4D and BYTE Empowering Youth – a youth for youth organization that focuses on empowering and promoting youth throughout the Yukon – is collaborating to deliver a comprehensive two-day workshop for youth, aged 14-18 years old, or 15-21 years old in rural and remote Yukon communities.
 The Youth Empowering Youth workshop will provide opportunities to develop tangible skills and increase capacity among youth on issues that affect their health and the health of their communities.
 Together, topics such as mental health, sexual health, healthy relationships, consent and boundaries, harm reduction and safer partying, and decision and leadership skills, will be explored.

 Resources & Condoms

 We can provide free educational resources on HIV, Hepatitis C, & Sexual health.
 We can also facilitate access to free condoms for organizations & businesses.